zalenix/portaldocs/README.md

 ## Testing

 The Ibiza team provides limited testing support.
-Due to resource constraints the C# and Node.js framework is open source.
-This is so that partners can unblock themselves in case the Ibiza team cannot make requested improvements as quickly as you might expect.
+Due to resource constraints the C# and Node.js frameworks are open source, so that partners can unblock themselves if the Ibiza team cannot make requested improvements as quickly as you might expect.

 * [Unit testing support](/portal-sdk/generated/top-extensions-unit-test.md)